 When defendants complete their service hours, it also is their responsibility to return the timesheet to the Program no later than 5 business days before the next court date.
 The Program will then verify with the agency that the timesheet is accurate.4 Defendants should also give a copy to their attorney.

-Nevada defendants are required to complete all their required community service hours prior to the date that the judge chooses during the sentencing hearing.
+Nevada defendants are required to complete all their required volunteering hours prior to the date that the judge chooses during the sentencing hearing.

 When defendants realize they need more time to complete the hours, their attorneys should contact the prosecutor as soon as possible.
 If the prosecutor agrees to an extension, then the judge is more likely to grant an extension at the next court hearing.
 In some cases, the defense attorney may even request that the court schedule a special court hearing expressly for the purpose of asking for an extension.